 We are members of The Travel Foundation and partners in the Ethical Tour Operators Group (ETOG) of Tourism Concern.
 But our commitment to the above does not absolve our responsibilities at home.
 We have an in-house green travel policy for our staff, we use low energy light bulbs and our electricity supply is derived 100% from green/renewable resources through our supplier, Ecotricity.
 We also have recycling schemes in place for paper, cardboard, tins, and plastics, our stationery is from managed resources, we print as much of our general information only as required (and try and do it double-sided too).
 You can help too!

 We believe that visiting the bush is like visiting someone’s home.
 Certain common courtesies should be adhered to and will not only make your safari more enjoyable, but will also have less impact on the environment and its inhabitants.
-For example:

 Be as quiet as you can at all times